germanbrew/terraform-provider-hetznerdns/docs/resources/record.md

 ### Optional

+- `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `ttl` (Number) Time to live of this record

 ### Read-Only

 - `id` (String) Zone identifier

+<a id="nestedblock--timeouts"></a>
+### Nested Schema for `timeouts`

+Optional:

+- `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Default: 5m
+- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
+Default: 5m
+- `read` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Read operations occur during any refresh or planning operation when refresh is enabled.
+Default: 5m
+- `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Default: 5m

 ## Import